Accessibility training

 Goals

-Participants should takeaway an understanding of:
+Participants should take away an understanding of:

 • Common terminology and key concepts